Zendro-dev/Zendro-dev.github.io/SPA_howto.md

 ![SPA_associations_create.png](figures/SPA_associations_create.png)

-### Add a single record manually
+### Add new records

-If your user has edit permissions, on the top bar of the data model table you will see the following buttons to Reload the data ("circle arrow" icon), Add new record ("+" icon), Import data as csv ("bold top arrow" icon), Download data as csv ("bold down arrow" icon) and Download the model template ("light down arrow" icon).
+If your user has edit permissions, on the top bar of the main data model table you will see the following buttons to Reload the data ("circle arrow" icon), Add new record ("+" icon), Import data ("bold top arrow" icon), Download data as csv ("bold down arrow" icon) and Download the model template ("light down arrow" icon).
 If your user only has reading access you will only see the Reload and Download icons.

 ![SPA_topmenu.png](figures/SPA_topmenu.png)

 Notice that these buttons work independently for each data model table.
 That is, if you are in the "city" model you would be able to create or download records of the city table, but if you want to add a country you have to click in the "country" model in the left side menu.

+#### Add a single record manually

 The "+" icon enables the user to **Add a single new data record**, to the current data table.
 Upon clicking it, the user is presented with a form where the values for each field of the new record can be entered.